 Content will inspire and excite your readers, it will draw them into your work and ideally lead to sales of your book.
 Getting that content in front of readers is a singular challenge among many hurdles.
 If you’ve managed to a get a reader to click over to your blog, ensure that they stay through the entire post by employing some simple best practices.

-- Layout – Consider paragraph length and structure.
+Consider paragraph length and structure.
 No matter what kind of writing you do, a blog will almost always perform best with short paragraphs.
 If a reader scrolls down the page and sees long, blocked paragraphs dense with information, you risk losing them.
-Our eyes have been trained to skim – we simply have to much media to absorb in a given day.
+Our eyes have been trained to skim – we simply have too much media to absorb in a given day.
 So we skim, we hop through the content looking for some nugget that prompts us to pay closer attention.

 Alongside the structure of your paragraphs, think about how you use Heading Styles to draw attention.
 Above, I’ve set “Visual Appeal” in Heading 2.
 The text is large, bold, and framed with negative space.
 A reader will naturally be drawn to this line, and from those two words, will be able to surmise what I’m going to talk about with the content that follows.

-- Images – There is some debate about the importance of using images in your blog.
-I tend to shy away from an image unless its helpful to make a point.
+There is some debate about the importance of using images in your blog.
+I tend to shy away from an image unless it is helpful to make a point.
 Like a screen capture.
 Others may have a more visual flair and see value in plugging in an image only loosely related to the content in order to get a reader’s attention.
 This can work and is largely reliant on your audience.
 If you’re a Young Adult author and your main audience is 13-25 year-olds, memes and images might play well with your readers.
-A well placed image can break the monotony of text and provide a mental “breather” for your readers.
+A well-placed image can break the monotony of text and provide a mental “breather” for your readers.

 Just be conscious of the images you use.
 If the image is copyright protected, get the necessary permissions and source it accurately.
 If you’re creating your own images, think about the size and resolution of most reader’s screens.
 Mobile viewing of blogs is not as popular outside of sites like Tumblr, but RSS feed tools like Feedly are making mobile blog reading more attractive.
 I highly recommend testing your blog on a few platforms and devices to ensure the images display clearly and don’t take anything away from the content.

-One huge exception is a purely photo-blog.
-If you’re a photographer or graphic designer, or if you sell photobooks or calendars that heavily lean on images, then of course your blog will reflect that.
+One huge exception is a photo-blog.
+If you’re a photographer or graphic designer, or if you sell photobooks or calendars that heavily lean on images, then, of course, your blog will reflect that.